Care

 3. Place your clean, dry pan on the stove over a low flame.
 Add a few drops of oil, then rub it all over the inside of the pan in a thin layer using a paper or dish towel.

-4. Turn off the heat, then carefully remove the pan from the stove and place it upside down inside your preheated oven, above the rimmed baking sheet.
+4. Turn off the heat, then carefully remove the pan from the stove and place it upside down inside your preheated oven, with the rim placed on the oven rack above the rimmed baking sheet to catch any drips.
 Leave in the oven for one hour.

 5. After an hour, turn off the oven and allow your pan to cool completely before using it to cook.